ksgwxfan/ghcn-daily-downloader-tk/README.md

 ## GHCN-Daily Downloader Tk -- v1.0

 `GHCN-Daily Downloader Tk` is a python tkinter zipapp that expedites the retrieval of GHCN (Global Historical Climatology Network)-Daily weather-station data.
-In addition to filtered queries, the user can request directly downloading the data.
+In addition to filtered queries, the user can request to directly downloading the data.
 Prior to downloading, the user can also inspect information specific to the weather station, including data-ranges (relative to release of this program).

 There is data available for over 118,000 weather stations (csv's in gzip format).
 But without assistance of a program like this, the process of getting this data is drawn-out and cumbersome.
 This app eliminates a lot of that frustration.